AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

 >
 >This AEM Screens functionality is only available, if you have installed AEM 6.3.2 Feature Pack 3 or AEM 6.4.1 Screens Feature Pack 1.
 >
->To get access to this Feature Pack, you must contact Adobe Support and request access.
-Once you have permissions you can download it from Package Share. -->
+>To get access to this Feature Pack, contact Adobe Support and request access.
+After you have permissions you can download it from Package Share. -->

 ## Overview {#overview}